Clement Clem Johnson Jennings 1770 – 1837

 -

 Many Jennings genealogy profiles and family trees contain errors.
 Many are obviously perpetrated by AI amalgamating incorrect or undocumented data from multiple sources.
-These errors and duplications are particularly prevalent in MyHeritage.
+These errors and duplications are particularly prevalent in MyHeritage.com data.

 -